Housesitting in Edinburgh with TrustedHousesitters

 An out-of-view housesitter holds a glass of wine and an open laptop while overlooking a black dog and backyard of a large grey house in Edinburgh

-These were just our recent experiences with house and pet sitting in and around Edinburgh last year.
-We have enjoyed these experiences immensely!
+These were just recent experiences with house and pet sitting in and around Edinburgh last year.
+I have enjoyed these experiences immensely!

-We’ve met some wonderful people, we’ve spent time with such precious cats and dogs, and we’ve lived in a wide variety of homes.
+I’ve met some wonderful people, spent time with such precious cats and dogs, and lived in a wide variety of homes.

-We’ve been so lucky to have had homeowners welcome us into their lives and to have been adopted by so many loving cats and dogs last year…it’s been such a treat!
+I’ve been so lucky to have had homeowners welcome me into their lives and to have been adopted by so many loving cats and dogs last year…it’s been such a treat!

-Speaking of treats, that’s how we often buy the love of our new charges.
-We are not above it!
+Speaking of treats, that’s how I often buy the love of my new charges.
+I am not above it!
 Works like a charm 😉

 If you’re considering housesitting with TrustedHousesitters, feel free to reach out with any questions or concerns you may have.
-I’m always happy to help and to share our experiences.
+I’m always happy to help and to share more experiences.

 Read next: My house sitting experience while visiting Portsmouth (the English one, not the NH one!)